 Q. What has the feedback been like?

 From what I was hearing about the existing site while working on the new site, it was time for a change.
 The feedback received since launching the new site has been positive and the new look and feel is much prefered.

 Q. How did you find using Cloudmanager?

-It was quite simple and easy to get things setup.
-There were a couple things along the way that needed some tweaking, but the Cloudsafe365 team were there to help and we got everything running nicely in the end.
+It was quite simple and easy to get things set up.
+There were a couple of things along the way that needed some tweaking, but the Cloudsafe365 team were there to help and we got everything running nicely in the end.